owncloud/web/docs/development/repo-structure.md

 ## Repository Structure

-From a developer#s perspective, the most important parts of the [ownCloud Web repo](https://github.com/owncloud/web) are the following files and folders:
+From a developer's perspective, the most important parts of the [ownCloud Web repo](https://github.com/owncloud/web) are the following files and folders:

 ### dev Folder and docker-compose.yml File